babbu07/Movie-Mind/README.md

 # Movie-Mind
-A simple movie recommendation system using ml model
+A simple movie recommendation system using ML model